choonkeat/heroku-log-s3/README.md

 - `FILTER_PREFIX` this is the prefix string to look out for. every other log lines are ignored
 - `S3_KEY`, `S3_SECRET`, `S3_BUCKET` necessary ACL to your s3 bucket
+- `AWS_REGION` the AWS region your S3 bucket is in
 - `DURATION` (default `60`) seconds to buffer until we close the `IO` to `AWS::S3::S3Object#write`
 - `STRFTIME` (default `%Y%m/%d/%H/%M%S.:thread_id.log`) format of your s3 `object_id`
   - `:thread_id` will be replaced by a unique number to prevent overwriting of the same file between reboots, in case the timestamp overlaps